|Nutritional Guidelines (per serving)|

 It's that time of day again when you are in the mood for a crunchy, salty snack—but this time, don't reach for the bag of fried potato chips and the calories that come with it.
 Believe it or not, you can bake your own healthy version.

 This light and crispy baked potato chip recipe is easy enough for anyone to make, and will certainly serve to satisfy your craving.
-What makes this recipe taste most like deep-fried potato chips is the chips' crispiness, which is due to how thinly the potatoes are cut: The thinner you slice the potatoes, the better.
+What makes this recipe taste most like deep-fried potato chips are the chips' crispiness, which is due to how thinly the potatoes are cut: The thinner you slice the potatoes, the better.
 The ideal tool to use to achieve this is a mandoline.
 If yours doesn't have a safety cover that keeps your fingers away from the blade while slicing, be very careful as the potato piece gets smaller.
 Alternatively, use a sharp knife and take your time to make sure you are cutting evenly thin slices.
 And no need to peel the potatoes—these chips are so delicate that no one will notice the skin.

 Serve these chips with your favorite dip, alongside a sandwich or simply on their own.